GreenFlag31/node-tao/README.md

 ## Credits

-- Syntax and some parts of compilation are based on ETA.
+- Syntax and some parts of compilation are based on `eta`.